glen3b/friends-js/README.md

 # friends-js
 Friends.js: a sample React app for keeping track of your friends.
+[Relevant xkcd.](https://xkcd.com/701/)

 The intention of this project is for me to be able to build something less trivial than "hello world" in React.